-More on aperture and ISO later, if you are having trouble adjusting these settings you may need to switch into a Manual Mode
+More on aperture, ISO and shutter speed later, if you are having trouble adjusting these settings you may need to switch to a Manual Mode

 Aperture, ISO and shutter speed work together to determine how an image will look.
-Limitations to handheld photography will be seen when the shutter speed drops below a certain point, and will be further affected by the lens’ length.
-If your shutter speed is too slow, your body will move too much to take sharp pictures.
+Limitations to handheld photography will be seen when the shutter speed drops below a certain point, and will be further affected by the lens’ focal length.
+If your shutter speed is too slow, your body or your subject(s) will move too much to take sharp pictures.
 Longer focal lengths (bigger zooms) magnify any motion blur that is present.

 In practice, a lens with a focal length of 50mm has a minimum hand-held shutter speed of 1/50th of a second (1/50sec).
 A 300mm lens has a minimum 1/300sec shutter speed.

 Having a “faster” lens (able to open up wider, has a small f-stop division number) will allow faster shutter speeds at lower ISO (high ISO is considered low quality due to grain).
 Further, depending on subject matter, the minimum hand-held shutter speed for a lens may not be fast enough.
 Careful, as well, as the closer a subject is the more pronounced the limited depth of field will be from a wide aperture.